Shift Work Disorder

 - Encourage your family members to avoid noisy activities such as vacuum cleaning and dishwashing while you sleep.

-What can you do to lower the effects of sleep work disorder?
+What can you do to lower the effects of shift work disorder?

 - Maintain a good sleep diary to help identify the issue and monitor how it progresses over time.